Skip to main content

 What Could Be Better

-• Full 24/7 recording needs Nest Aware subscription ($8/month or $80/year)
+• 24/7 recording requires Nest Aware subscription ($8/month or $80/year)

-• No HomeKit support — Google-and-Alexa only
+• No HomeKit support — Google and Alexa compatible, Apple ecosystem excluded

 The Verdict